- Active Sustainable Development Council ("FORUM") in charge of implementing the national Sustainable Development strategy;

 - Cyprus has started working on an evaluation and applicability examination of SDGs (Sustainable Development Goals) through an inter-ministerial committee since 2016.

-- Agenda 2030 has been mainstreamed into Czech development policy through the Strategic Framework Czech Republic 2030, adopted on April 2017.
+- Agenda 2030 has been mainstreamed into Czech development policy through the Strategic Framework Czech Republic 2030, adopted in April 2017.
+In October 2018, an implementation plan for the Strategic Framework was adopted.

-- CSOs were consulted through public consultations in the drafting of the Strategic framework Czech Republic 2030 and are also engaged during implementation.
+- Civil society organisations were consulted through public consultations in the drafting of the Strategic framework Czech Republic 2030 and are also engaged during implementation.

 - Denmark has a high level of political commitment to Agenda 2030, as one of its initiators, and an action plan for implementation has been in place since March 2017.